Previous Post: Day 10 – Limithang To Laya

 The outside gate to the gompa was open so we wandered in.
 No one was around and most of the buildings seemed to be abandoned.

 My somewhat skeptical take on it is the Bhutan Tourist Council trying to create a two -day tourist attraction out of something that does not really exist anymore.
-However, here is a more effusive take on the event – Livin’ It Up In Laya At the 2017 Royal Highlander Festival.
+However, here is a more effusive account of the event – Livin’ It Up In Laya At the 2017 Royal Highlander Festival.
 The writer also describes her trek up to Laya from Gasa.

 In mid-afternoon, I set off with one of the guides for a small shop to buy some Made In India packages of spiced peanuts.
 Purpose: To add to the bland twice-daily servings of rice and make it more enticing!
 I ended up buying sixteen packages; I hoped that would be enough for the rest of the trek!
 There would be no more shops until Chozo, six days away.